 - 1. Elimination of the existing infestation of adult fleas using an approved ectoparasiticide.
-Currently registered ectoparasiticides in European countries are summarised at www.esccap.org where further information on treatments by country is provided.
 Individual product leaflets should be consulted for details.
 Depending on the severity of the infestation and the drug used, treatment may need to be repeated at intervals until the problem is controlled.
 It is important to treat not only an infested animal but all other pets living in the same household (dogs and especially cats); this is sometimes neglected by the owners. - 2.
 An established adult flea infestation normally accounts for only a very small proportion of the total flea population which includes immature stages present in the pet's surroundings.
-Thus control of environmental stages must also be considered, especially in the case of heavy infestations.
+Thus, control of environmental stages must also be considered, especially in the case of heavy infestations.
 The regular use of products that eliminate adult fleas on the animal will progressively contribute to the reduction of immature stages in the environment.

-Flea eggs, larval and pupal stages may be targeted by using products specific for flea stages present in the environment.
+Flea eggs, larval and pupal stages may be targeted using products specific for flea stages present in the environment.
 Some of these are specially designed for environmental application (sprays, foggers etc.), while others are licensed for animal administration.
 Environmentally- and animal-administered products may contain compounds with adulticidal and/or Insect Growth Regulator (IGR) activity.
 Environmental treatment should focus on areas where the animal spends most of its time, such as its basket or sleeping area.
-In cases of severe flea infestation, a combination or concomitant use of environmental and animal administered products is usually necessary and will control the infestation more rapidly.
+In cases of severe flea infestation, a combination of, or concomitant use of, environmental and animal-administered products is usually necessary and will control the infestation more rapidly.

-Other measures such as the vacuuming of carpets and washing of pet's bedding material can help in reducing flea stages in the environment.
+Other measures such as vacuuming carpets and washing the pet's bedding material can help in reducing flea stages in the environment.
 Combing the animal's hair coat for fleas may be used to monitor the level of infestation.
 Additional topical or systemic treatments may be necessary to bring the infestation under control and thus reduce the clinical signs of flea infestation or FAD.